gorbatiiivan/OpenPuzzleMaster/README.md

 English, Russian, Romanian.

 # Portable mode
-Create a blank file with name "settings.ini" in main folder, and run the game.
+Create a empty file with name "settings.ini" in main folder, and run the game.

 Ex: OpenPuzzleMaster.exe
     settings.ini